 A decade ago, the notion of everyday athletes using their own percussion massage guns to soothe sore muscles probably seemed outrageous.
 Since then, however, products like Theragun have made it a reality.

-Which is why, when the people behind that gadget announce plans to make another elite recovery technique more accessible, we're inclined to trust them.
+Which is why, when the people behind that gadget make another elite recovery technique more accessible, we're inclined to trust them.

-And that's exactly what Therabody is doing with RecoveryAir — a medical-grade device that hundreds of college and pro sports teams swear by.
-That's right, these funky-looking boots are scientifically proven to reduce muscle fatigue and inflammation and increase overall circulation through clinical pneumatic compression.
+And that's exactly what Therabody has done with RecoveryAir — medical-grade boots designed to reduce muscle fatigue and inflammation and increase overall circulation through clinical pneumatic compression.

-The key to is "intermittent sequential pneumatic compression."
+The key phrase here is "intermittent sequential pneumatic compression."
 Putting it in layman's terms, the air chambers in the boot inflate and deflate to mimic leg muscle pump action, increasing circulation and speeding recovery.

 To be fair, this product is not the first leg sleeve to be available to the general public; it's a rebranded and relaunched version of the RecoveryPump by RP Sports, a company Therabody quietly acquired last fall.
 And Normatec, which is now owned by Therabody competitor Hyperice, makes high-tech compression sleeves as well.
-But while the cheapest Normatec product costs $995, Therabody's entry-level offering will cost $699.
+But while the cheapest Normatec product costs $995, Therabody's entry-level offering costs a somewhat more affordable $699.

 The brand is betting that price point — which is just $100 more than its highest-level percussion massage gun — will attract a whole new crop of weekend warriors seeking better ways to bounce back from century rides, long runs and other punishing physical feats.